Essential vitamin K. Vitamin K For strong bones

 • slows down aging;

-• stimulates the immune system, sex glands;
+• stimulates work immune system, gonads;

 It is very important for children - it ensures growth and development in accordance with age.

-Norms of its daily intake (80% of the norm in the form of retinol, the remaining 20% in the form of carotenoids):
+Norms of daily intake (80% of the norm in the form of retinol, the remaining 20% in the form of carotenoids):

 • 0-12 months: 0.4 mg;